-- Maintain increased TA support so each class bubble has a dedicated TA to address academic and emotional support. - Make fruit available for all children at break time - Implement Friends Resilience Programme across school - Reintroduce free play across the site.
-Remind and reinforce expectations and assessing personal risk - Focus on working with services such as PMHT, CYPS and school health to support families with mental health. - Whole school behaviour audit work with Emotional wellbeing and behaviour support service. - Pupil voice ABA survey - Develop nurture / sensory space which is more accessible for pupils. - Weekly lego club sessions to address identified needs. - Use of arts provision to enable pupils to express
+- Maintain increased TA support so each class bubble has a dedicated TA to address academic and emotional support. - Make fruit available for all children at break time - Implement Friends Resilience Programme across school. - Focus on identifying emotions and self regulation using zones of regulation. - Reintroduce free play across the site.
+Remind and reinforce expectations and assessing personal risk. - Focus on working with services such as PMHT, CYPS and school health to support families with mental health. - Whole school behaviour audit work with Emotional wellbeing and behaviour support service. - Develop nurture / sensory space which is more accessible for pupils. - Weekly lego club sessions to address identified needs - Use of arts provision to enable pupils to express their concerns / anxieties - Discovery and Explore Awards project.